bowman-lab/popshift-ms-data/README.md

 ### Prepare these files for docking

-- script uses gnu [`parallel`](https://www.gnu.org/software/parallel/) to orchestrate calling `prepare_receptor.py` from the autodock vina conda package on all receptor files.
+- `prepare-resect-receptors.sbatch` uses gnu [`parallel`](https://www.gnu.org/software/parallel/) to orchestrate calling `prepare_receptor.py` from the autodock vina conda package on all receptor files.

 ### Dock to these frames using [smina](https://github.com/mwojcikowski/smina)

-- The orchestration of this multitude of docking jobs is done by `dock-t4l-resects.sbatch`
+- The orchestration of these docking jobs is done by `dock-t4l-resects.sbatch`
 - docked poses can be found in a directory structure that matches that of the cognate conformation in `receptor`.
-  - The cognate pose to the receptor conformation discussed [above](#extract-frames-from-a-simulation-dataset-with-accompanying-msm) would be: `t4l-3/binding/resect-1.0/tica-500-msm-2000-k-75-nframes-20/12xsmina/0/1-332501.pdb`
+  - The cognate pose to the receptor conformation discussed [above](#extract-frames-from-a-simulation-dataset-with-accompanying-msm) would be: `t4l-3/binding/resect-1.0/tica-500-msm-2000-k-75-nframes-20/12xsmina/0/1-332501.pdbqt` and only contains the coordinates of the ligand.
+  - Thus, visualizing or inspecting the intact complex would require both files.
   - Note that `12xsmina` is a nickname given to the docking run used in the paper because it was performed with a 12 angstrom box centered at 0,0,0 with smina.
-  - Because the alignment process pick-
+    - Because the alignment process centers the selection (in this case the pocket) at **0**, that is usually a good choice for box center.

 ### Process the docking scores